espressif/esp-idf/examples/peripherals/camera/camera_dsi/README.md

 This example requires:

-- OV5647 camera sensor
+- SC2336 or OV5647 camera sensor
-- ILI9881C LCD screen
+- EK79007 or ILI9881C LCD screen
 - ESP32P4 devkit

+**Note:** For EK79007 you will need to connect following pins:
+- 5V - 5V
+- GND - GND
+- RST_LCD - 3V3

+You can also connect camera sensors and LCD screens from other vendors to the ESP chip, you can find corresponding camera or LCD drivers from [ESP Component Registry](https://components.espressif.com), or design your own customized drivers.

                                    GND                                                                   GND